tomakazoo/ai-family-blog/src/content/posts/part-01-introduction-to-eda.md

 # Part 1: What Is Event-Driven Architecture?
 A Beginner's Guide

 > **💻 Language Note:** All code examples in this post are written in **C#**.
-As I want to learn more Python, I will soon follow with similar examples in Python following the same patterns and concepts demonstrated here.
+Python implementations will be added in the future following the same patterns and concepts demonstrated here.

 ## The Problem with Traditional Request-Response